jclauzel/R001D00rs/README.md

 THe map is rendered using OpenStreetMap.org engine.
 OpenStreetMap data is available under the Open Database License (ODbL) v1.0 for further details please visit: https://www.openstreetmap.org/copyright/ and https://opendatacommons.org/licenses/odbl/1-0/.

+* ipfy.com
+Is a public internet API that provides any application such as this one to get its public address using an http call.
+If the "Resolve public internet IP using ipfy.com" checkbox is enabled a call to ipfy.com is performed and your public IP address will be queried and resolved using their service.
+If successful the public IP address will be shown on the map as a red circle.

 * C2_TRACKER
 C2 Tracker is a free-to-use-community-driven IOC feed that searches to collect IP addresses of known malware/botnet/C2 infrastructure.